-In terms of actual enforcement of policy, minors based on the "harmful to minors," "obscene," and/or "child sexual abuse materials" definitions would not already prohibit few of if any cases that are addressed by the definition of obscenity for access.
+In terms of actual enforcement of policy, minors based on the "harmful to minors" definitions would not already prohibit few of if any cases that are addressed by the definition of obscenity for access.
 In the unusual case in which this does occur, staff members should make a good faith effort to apply the above criteria, preferably in consultation with a second staff member if the situation permits.
 In applying these criteria, it is again important to recall that the staff is not enforcing the law but is using criteria established by statute for guidance in managing public access to information in a public space.